pc37utn/utk_digital_base/README.md

 #### zero out the drive to save space

- sudo dd if=/dev/zero of=/EMPTY bs=1M
+-sudo dd if=/dev/zero of=/EMPTY bs=1M
- sudo rm -f /EMPTY
+-sudo rm -f /EMPTY

 #### exit out to centos7_base_box directory
-exit
+-exit

 #### run this from inside the base box directory,
 it will save a copy of the modified box. (first, edit version number!!!!)